soundpress/RulesOfNYC/docs/c18/index.rst

 (c) Pickup and discharge of passengers and layovers.

-   (1) Pickup and discharge of passengers at designated bus stops.
-Except as provided in paragraph (2) below, no operator of a bus shall pick up or discharge passengers on a street except at a bus stop designated for the use of that operator by the Commissioner in writing.
-Only buses designated by the Commissioner in writing may stop at such locations.
-A charter bus may stop on the highway at points of origin and destination for the purpose of expeditiously receiving or discharging passengers, except where prohibited by sign or by the Commissioner.
-While engaging in the picking up or discharging of passengers, buses must be within twelve inches of the curb and parallel thereto, except where a bus stop is physically obstructed.
+   (1) Pickup and discharge of passengers at assigned bus stops.
+Except as provided in paragraph (2) below, no operator of a bus, except a charter or school bus, shall pick up or discharge passengers on a street except at a bus stop assigned for the use of that operator by the Department in writing.
+A bus may only stop at a location that has been assigned to it by the Department.
+Charter buses, school buses, buses licensed by the New York City Taxi and Limousine Commission, buses operated by the Metropolitan Transportation Authority or any of its subdivisions or buses operating pursuant to a contract or franchise with the City of New York are not required to obtain permits for bus stop assignments.
+For all other bus types, bus stop assignments will be made by the Department under a permit system in accordance with subdivisions (d) and (j) of this section.
+A charter bus may stop on a highway at points of origin and destination for the purpose of expeditiously receiving or discharging passengers, except where prohibited by sign or by the Department.
+While picking up or discharging passengers, a bus must be within twelve inches of the curb and parallel thereto, except where a bus stop is physically obstructed.

-   (2) Pickup and discharge of passengers at locations other than designated bus stops.
+   (2) Pickup and discharge of passengers at locations other than assigned bus stops.

-      (i) (A) At times and along those portions of bus routes designated by the Commissioner, the operator of a bus authorized to operate in the City of New York that provides local or express service along a bus route may discharge a passenger, on such passenger's request, at a curbside location other than a bus stop as described in paragraph (1) above, provided that such location affords the alighting passenger a safe point of departure from the bus and provided that complying with such request will not interfere with the flow of traffic.
+      (i) (A) At times and along those portions of bus routes assigned by the Department, an operator of a bus authorized to operate in the City of New York that provides local or express service along a bus route may discharge a passenger, on such passenger's request, at a curbside location other than a bus stop as described in paragraph (1) above, provided that such location affords the passenger getting off the bus a safe point of departure from the bus and provided that complying with such request will not interfere with the flow of traffic.

          (B) Prospective passengers shall be picked up only at a bus stop as provided in paragraph (1) above.

-         (C) The provisions of this subparagraph (i) shall be clearly posted, in a format approved by the Commissioner, in all buses authorized to discharge passengers between designated stops.
+         (C) The provisions of this subparagraph shall be clearly posted, in a format approved by the Department, in all buses authorized to discharge passengers between assigned stops.

-         (D) This subparagraph does not apply to intercity buses.
+         (D) Clause (A) of this subparagraph does not apply to intercity buses.

-      (ii) A charter bus may stop on the highway at points of origin and destination for the purpose of expeditiously receiving or discharging passengers, except where prohibited by sign or by the Commissioner.
+      (ii) A charter bus may stop on a highway at points of origin and destination for the purpose of expeditiously picking up or discharging passengers, except where prohibited by sign or by the Department.

    (3) Layovers.
-No operator of a bus shall make a bus layover, except in locations designated by sign or by the Commissioner in writing.
+No operator of a bus shall make a bus layover, except in locations designated by sign or by the Department in writing.
 For the purposes of this rule, layover is defined as follows: for a bus without passengers a layover consists of waiting at a curb or other street location; for a bus with passengers a layover consists of waiting at a curb or other street location for more than five minutes.
-The Commissioner may define the terms, including duration and authorized companies, for use of layover areas.
+The Department may define the terms, including duration and authorized companies, for use of layover areas.

 (d) Intercity Bus Permit System.